Meet the Therapist

 While I identify as a "human" more than anything else, I am a first-generation Iranian-American who was born and raised in New Jersey.
 Growing up in-between two cultures created several internal and external conflicts, which catapulted me into my own personal healing process.
 These earlier life experiences in conjunction with my later educational and professional pursuits contributed to my fierce motivation to seek answers about the sources of suffering relative to culture, systems, environment, relationship, biology, and behavior.

-When I am not helping others, I am adamantly partaking in my own process by honing my craft, traveling, staying active, being in nature, and reading.
+When I am not helping others, I am adamantly partaking in my own process by honing my craft through continued education, training, guiding people through meditative experiences, facilitating integration circles, traveling, staying active, being in nature, and reading.

 B.A in Psychology from Kean University